AngheloAlf/APL/docs/013 - Templates.md

     }
     ```
 - If for some reason, a method needs an extra template type not provided by the class, it can ask it itself.
-  - Equal to function templates, this method must have a parameter for every template type it ask for.
+  - Equal to function templates, this method must use at least one time each template type in it's signature that it is asking for.
     ```
     class SomeClass<T, U>{
         U namingIsHard<basic M, basic W>(M mini, W wumbo);